SeanCCarter/DataScienceGSSExploration/reports/report3.md

 ![Race and class regression](./images/race_class_logit.png)

 Here, we can see that race and class are also both statistically significant.
 What is particularly interesting is that adding them dramatically decreases the already poor performance of religion - their effect could easily occur by chance, and the size of their proposed effects drops sharply as well.
-It is also interesting that respondents identifying as both black and white were more likely to vote.
+It is also shows that respondents identifying as both black and white were more likely to vote.

 ###### Other Variables

-Finally, this model incorporates a wide range of potential variables.
+Finally, the model below incorporates a wide range of potential variables.
 The P values shown indicate that all of them are statistically significant, except for "isGovt" (a variable encoding whether or not the respondent knows that they work for the government).

 ![Final regression](./images/final_logit.png)